KianBahia/Tactility_Real_Emotion/README.md

   ## Running the code

+  ### For the the web protopype, in the prototype_react folder: (NOTE: Deprecated, was our first ocncept)
   Run `npm i` to install the dependencies.

   Run `npm run dev` to start the development server.
+  ## For the rect native app, (web, ios, android) run the following in the native/ directory:

+  `npm i` to install the dependencies
+  `npx expo start` to start the development server.